 Dr. Greene encourages providers of all specialities to start thinking of suicide as a public health issue — and to take action in their communities the same way they would promote CPR education.
 For example, advocate for posting information on suicide risk and awareness in your facility’s waiting room.

 “A lot of people want to do something when their friend or colleague looks in distress, but they don’t know what to do so they back off,” Dr. Greene says.
-“We want people to know that saying something to the individual, even if it comes out wonky, and sharing that crisis number is better than not doing nothing at all.”
+“We want people to know that saying something to the individual, even if it comes out wonky, and sharing that crisis number is better than doing nothing at all.”